LRMPUT/IndoorGraphLocalization/README.md

 The iUC stands for connections between users, while sLE stands for step length estimation.
 Each directory should contain results and figures for the evaluated approach.
-After running the script, the console should present the summary of the obtained results:
+After running the script, the console should present list of the obtained results that are later sorted according to the RMSE error:

 ```
 Config                                  RMSE    AvgErr  Sigma   MaxErr